bluenote-1577/skani/README.md

 See the advanced usage guide linked above for more information about topics such as:

+* optimizing sensitivity/speed of skani
 * using skani for long-reads
 * making skani for memory efficient for huge data sets
-* optimizing skani for speed/memory tradeoffs

 ## Output